Research Interests & Experience

 Considering that social science is the study that deals with human behavior in its social and cultural aspects, all my research studies fall within interdisciplinary social sciences.

-The value of inter- and multidisciplinary research has risen in recent years, and I am under the impression that interdisciplinary social sciences provide a holistic approach that is essential to synthesize the knowledge for examining and analyzing complex issues and problems facing the social world.
+The value of inter- and multidisciplinary research has risen in recent years.
+I believe that interdisciplinary approaches in the social sciences provide a holistic perspective that is essential for synthesizing knowledge to examine and analyze the complex issues and problems facing the social world.

 Information technology is driving world modernization and has empowered different industries.
-Technology, and information technology to be specific, has profound impacts on academia from the digitization of scholarly communications and the open access movement, to the evolution of scientometrics and how data is accessed, analyzed, assimilated, and redistributed.
+Technology, and information technology to be specific, has profound impacts on academia, ranging from the digitization of scholarly communications and the open access movement, to the evolution of scientometrics and how data is accessed, analyzed, assimilated, and redistributed.

 By the same token, digital technology has significantly affected the mediums of communication, how media is consumed, and has changed the media landscape.
 Mass media and the new media play a crucial role in shaping people’s preferences, particularly when it comes to political and social matters.